temp430/project-code/README.md

 ## Code documentation

-- Baseline.ipynb: code for presentation 2
+- `Baseline.ipynb`: code for presentation 2
-- Model.ipynb: code for ML part of presentation 3
+- `Model.ipynb`: code for ML part of presentation 3
 -